-Poverty is measured at the household rather than individual level.
-So it isn't possible to put a figure on the poverty rate for women or men.
-However, there are indicators here that reflect that women are less likely to be in paid work (often because of caring responsibilities) and, if they are, more likely to be low-paid.
+Official statistics measure poverty by household rather than for individuals.
+So it isn't currently possible to put a figure on the poverty rate for women.
+However, there are indicators in this section on work, low pay, health and homelessness.
 Because around 90% of single parent families are headed by women, we have included data on these family types in this section.

 From our Twitter

 Accelerated possession orders allow a landlord to evict tenants based solely on written evidence without a hearing.
 The number of accelerated possession orders in London more than doubled to 16,000 in 2015/16.
 There was no increase in the rest of England. #ukhousing pic.twitter.com/EWvf1fBW3T19 Jan 2018